 Another great reason to start meal prep is for your own accountability.
 If you are trying to eat a certain amount of calories per day (for either losing weight or gaining muscle, for example), you can have all of your meals measured out perfectly and prepared for you already.
 This means that you have no reason to eat out of line with your macros!
 It also takes away the decision making process of wondering what to make for dinner each night, making your life much easier!

 If your diet includes meat, be conscious to only prepare food 3-4 days in advance and to store it properly in the fridge.
 Vegetarian meals are a great way to go for meal prep as they have less restrictions on storage time, and they can also save you money!
 If you are on a budget, meal prep is also a wonderful way to know exactly what you spend on food in a week, and you can see where it is all going.
 By buying and making things in bulk, you can save money as well!
 It is also a good idea to invest in some high quality, reusable containers that are the right size for your meals.

 If you aren’t sure where to start with it all, have a look at these websites for some great ideas: Lunch Meal Prep Ideas, Dinner Meal Prep Ideas, Breakfast Meal Prep Ideas.
 Another great place to find inspiration is on Instagram, by searching #mealprep.
-Let me know how you go with trying out meal prep, if you do!
 I highly recommend it as a good way to maintain your health while having a busy schedule!